ibm-build-lab/terraform-ibm-cloud-pak/modules/ldap/README.md

 ## Provisioning this module in a Terraform Script

-See the example [here](./examples/README.md) on how to provision this module.
+See the example [here](./example/README.md) on how to provision and execute this module.

 ## Input Variables